beyarkay/masters-thesis/src/03_lit_review.md

 \begin{figure}[!htb]
     \centering
     \includegraphics[width=\textwidth]{src/imgs/graphs/03_hardware_for_gloves}
+    \caption[Hardware used for glove-based gesture recognition]{Different
-    \caption{Different hardware used for glove-based systems.
+    hardware used for glove-based systems.
 The Contactglove was used by \cite{felsGloveTalkIIaNeuralnetworkInterface1998}, the TUB
     Sensorglove by \cite{hofmannVelocityProfileBased1998}, and the Microsoft
     Band2 by \cite{liHandGestureRecognition2018}.}